DevExpress/devextreme-react/README.md

 );
 ```

-Use the `render` property to specify a rendering function for a widget with the only template:
+Use the `render` property to specify a rendering function for a widget with `template` option:
 ```jsx
 import React from 'react';
 import ReactDOM from 'react-dom';